tomrittervg/torflow/NetworkScanners/BwAuthority/README.spec.txt

 3.3.
 Flag weighting

-   Guard+Exit nodes are treated as normal nodes in terms of measurement frequency (measurements are reported as soon as they are ready), except they are given a K_p of 1.0-Wgd (Wgd is the consensus bandwidth-weight for selecting Guard+Exits for the Guard position: See dir-spec.txt Section 3.4.3).
+   Guard+Exit nodes are treated as normal nodes in terms of measurement frequency (measurements are reported as soon as their slice results are ready), except they are given a K_p of 1.0-Wgd (Wgd is the consensus bandwidth-weight for selecting Guard+Exits for the Guard position: See dir-spec.txt Section 3.4.3).

+   K_p=1.0-Wgd isn't expected to be the optimal value, but we needed a dampening factor to slow the feedback loop, and it seems as good of an initial guess as any.
+Note that convergence towards zero error should still happen eventually with this value, just at a slower rate.

+   All other nodes are given K_p of 1.0.

 3.4.
 Value storage